bscothern/ProtocolTests/README.md

 ## Using this Package

 Each test suite has a protocol requirements that when implimented will have the appropriate suite of tests run.
-If there are multiple test suites then functions prefixed with `testSuite` are the ones that determine which tests are run.
-If no functions have the `testSuite` prefix then all tests are run based on values returned by the protocol requirements.
+If there are multiple test suites then functions prefixed with `protocolTestSuite` are the ones that determine which tests are run.
+If no functions have the `protocolTestSuite` prefix then all tests are run based on values returned by the protocol requirements.

 Once you have implimented the functions and any support properties needed for the tests you will need to create a test in your `XCTestCase` type that calls the "Started by" function that is with the associated protocol.